 Additional rebates and credits are available for electric vehicles and chargers.
 For more information on EV models and incentives, check out Maryland’s EV page.

 Community, or shared, solar makes it possible for anyone with an electric bill to access solar energy, even if they can’t install panels on their home or apartment.
 Shared solar means photovoltaic (PV) systems can be somewhere else in the community (in a field, on a building, over a parking lot, and elsewhere) but provide the benefits of solar electricity to participating subscribers.
-The Maryland Public Service Commission has a list of upcoming community solar projects in the Pepco service territory.
+The Maryland Solar United Neighbors provides information on community solar opportunities in the Pepco service territory.